osa1/tiny/README.md

 - Disconnect detection and automatic reconnects.
 You can keep tiny running on your laptop and it automatically reconnects after a sleep etc.

-- Key bindings inspired by terminal emulators and vim.
+- Configurable key bindings inspired by terminal emulators and vim.
 See [key bindings section](#key-bindings) below.

 - Configurable colors